 To Fish or Not to Fish?

 This lab activity introduces students to Marine Protected Areas (MPAs).
 In Part A, students read about what MPAs are, what purposes they serve, and how they are classified.
-In Part B, they watch the film Ocean Oasis, about one of the world's top conservation priorities, the Gulf of California (also known as the Sea of Cortés).
-This tiny strip of sea has historically been one of the richest and most productive marine ecosystems in the world, but today faces many of the same threats that are destroying ocean health worldwide.
-The film takes students on a journey to the Sea of Cortés and Baja California peninsula with stunning images and compelling messages for the preservation of both ocean and desert.
+In Part B, they learn about the Gulf of California (also known as the Sea of Cortés).
+This tiny strip of sea has historically been one of the richest and most productive marine ecosystems in the world but today faces many of the same threats that are destroying ocean health worldwide.
+Students watch short videos and read about challenges of new MPAs in the area as well as about Cabo Pulmo, which has been an MPA since 1995.

 - explain why MPAs are important for ecosystem and fisheries management;